elegant-scipy/elegant-scipy/markdown/ch4.markdown

 how it would sound like in my head.
 Is there a better way of *seeing* what is going on?

-There is, and it is called the Discrete Fourier Transform (DFT), where discrete refers to the recording consisting of time-spaced sound measurements, in contrast to a continual recording as, e.g., on magnetic tape (can you even remember casettes!).
-The discrete Fourier transform is often computed using the *Fast Fourier Transform* (FFT) algorithm, a name informally used to refer to the DFT itself.
+There is, and it is called the discrete Fourier transform, where discrete refers to the recording consisting of time-spaced sound measurements, in contrast to a continual recording as, e.g., on magnetic tape (can you even remember casettes!).
+The discrete Fourier transform is often computed using the *fast Fourier transform* (FFT) algorithm, a name informally used to refer to the DFT itself.
 The DFT tells us which frequencies or "notes" to expect in our signal.